Pathway to Graduate School

 Outstanding mentors will address key topics related to graduate school, provide advice, and answer questions from audience members.
 These inspirational speakers will also share their success stories and discuss the influence of intersectional identities and how they overcame challenges in their journey through graduate school.

-Stay tuned for the fall 2021 event details!
+Stay tuned for the spring 2022 event details!

 Registration Coming Soon!